Approved UKSPF projects for businesses in Sunderland

 3. People and Skills: Improving life chances through skill development and support.

-Under Investment Priority 2, £5.8m of UKSPF grant is allocated to supporting local businesses via a range of support programmes, with the objective of boosting local enterprise, entrepreneurship and innovation, and transitioning towards a net-zero low carbon economy.
+Under Investment Priority 2, £2.01m of UKSPF grant has been allocated to supporting local businesses and entrepreneurs via a range of support programmes, with the objective of boosting local enterprise, entrepreneurship and innovation, and transitioning towards a net-zero low carbon economy.

 A further People and Skills project, led by the Wise Group, is focused on supporting residents who are economically inactive and seeking work.
-Enterprises seeking to recruit new employees can find out more about this project here.
+If you are an enterprise who is seeking to recruit new employees or can accommodate work experience placements, please get in touch with the Sunderland City Council Business Investment Team for more information.

 A third project is focused on piloting new apprenticeship positions within the advanced manufacturing sector, led by the North East Automotive Alliance.